ArjunPukale/ECG_classification_using_2d_CNN/README.md

 # ECG_classification_using_2d_CNN
-Using 2d cnn models for classification of 1d ecg signals by first converting the 1d signal in an image and then passing it to the cnn.
+Using 2d cnn models for classification of 1d ecg signals by first converting the 1d signal to an image and then passing it to the cnn.
 <br>
 <b>Sample ECG image graphs created from 1d signals</b><br>
 ![Alt text](/Images/ecg_graphs.png?raw=true "Sample Ecg Graphs")